bokunimowakaru/raspi_lcd/README.md

 I2C interface signals SCL and SDA can be directly connected to Raspberry Pi.
 It does not require an I2C repeater and pull-up resistors.
-Supports display some Latin characters, and all of Japanese Katakana.
+Supports to display some Latin characters for French, and all of Japanese Katakana.

 ## Language

-Please select language:
+Select language to transrate this page:

 * [Japanese(japonaise)](https://git-bokunimo-com.translate.goog/raspi_lcd/?_x_tr_sl=en&_x_tr_tl=ja)
 * [English(Anglais)](https://git.bokunimo.com/raspi_lcd/)